In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 And the bottom line is, ladies and gentlemen, I shouldn't say this publicly, but I know that you know me well enough that I can do this, and you will not misunderstand me.

-Because they're thinking, man, this really what there's a boat that we're missing here, they're saying.
+Because they're thinking, man, really, there's a boat that we're missing here, they're saying.

 You've got all of these television people now having their agents call radio stations trying to get radio talk shows.

-You now have AP suggesting that they're informing us they're gonna start inserting opinion in their stories.
+You now have AP suggesting that they're informing us they're going to start inserting opinion in their stories.

 Both papers are owned by the Tribune Company.